Electronic Travel Authorisation (ETA) Guide

 As part of this digital transformation, the Government are developing an Electronic Travel Authorisation (ETA) scheme, like the approach taken by countries such as Australia and the US towards border security.

-In this article, we take a deeper look at ETAs and provide you with a rundown of everything you need to know ahead of the official rollout starting in October 2023.
+In this article, we take a deeper look at ETAs and provide you with a rundown of everything you need to know ahead of the rollout in February 2026.

 What is an ETA?

-Put simply, an ETA is a permission to travel to the UK for people without a visa.
-It will replace Electronic Visa Waivers (EVW) required by travellers from certain nations, making UK visits cheaper and long lasting.
+Put simply, an ETA is permission to travel to the UK for people without a visa.
+It will replace Electronic Visa Waivers (EVW) required by travellers from certain nations, making UK visits cheaper and longer-lasting.

 Each qualifying traveller will require an ETA, including babies and children.